 Complex Regional Pain Syndrome (CRPS)

-Tendonitis is usually seen after excessive repetitive movement with which the tendon gradually becomes tighter until the fibers that make up tendons start to tear.
+Tendonitis is usually seen after excessive repetitive movement where the tendon gradually becomes tighter until the fibers that make up tendons start to tear.
 Tendonitis is a common workplace injury; especially for workers whose job duties involve repetitive motion.
-Workers whose jobs include tasks constant lifting, pushing, pulling, or squatting may overuse their muscles, which may lead to the development of tendonitis.
+Workers whose jobs include tasks such as lifting, pushing, pulling, or squatting may overuse their muscles, which may lead to the development of tendonitis.
 The most common tendon areas that become inflamed are the elbow, wrist, biceps, shoulder leg, knee, ankle, hip, and Achilles.

 Carpal Tunnel Syndrome

-Carpal tunnel syndrome (CTS) is a medical condition in which nerves in the wrist are compressed.
-Symptoms of carpal tunnel syndrome include a burning or tingling sensation in the fingers, numbness, difficulty gripping or making a fist, dropping objects, and general weakness in the hands or wrists.
+Carpal tunnel syndrome (CTS) is a medical condition where nerves in the wrist are compressed.
+Symptoms of CTS include a burning or tingling sensation in the fingers, numbness, difficulty gripping or making a fist, dropping objects, and general weakness in the hands or wrists.
 If carpal tunnel syndrome is untreated, increased pain and weakness can further restrict hand function.

 In the United States, carpal tunnel syndrome is the biggest single contributing factor to lost time at work.